unkrejativ/axa-egoi-hands-on-session-2025/README.md

 Sonja & Reja, Data Engineer and Data Scientist at AXA, will guide you through this Coding Challenge. ⭐

-💼 Follow us in LinkedIn:
+💼 Follow us on LinkedIn:

 [🔗 Sonja ](https://www.linkedin.com/in/sonja-pins-456836b4/?originalSubdomain=de)